endridollani/blog_website/README.md

 > **Note:** Open git bash in the directory you want this repository to be cloned.

+After cloning open the project with VsCode and install the recommended extensions.

 **3. Add Remote**

 When you cloned the forked repository onto your local computer, git automatically added a remote repository named “origin” pointing to the forked repository on GitHub.
 This means that when you do `git add`/`git commit`/`git push` you can push your local changes to the forked repository.